Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 47th Day

-Slept like a log and have had a
+Slept like a log. and have had a

-good feed today (we bought some dried
+good feed today.
+We bought some dried

 fish last night all soyer beans and

-granted some onions had boiled
+grauted some onions had. boiled fish

 fish soup & soyer & onion soup. with

-Rice & it was good.
-We have grilled fish
+Rice & it was good. we have grilled fish

-for tea with more beans & so POW 530
+for tea with more beans & So POW 530

 [*SAT 7/8/43*]